Bachelor of Science in Political Science – Minor Required Online

 Learn what you need to apply to our bachelor of political science online program

 At Northwest, we’ve streamlined the admission process to help you get started quickly and easily.
-Please read the requirements for the B.S. in Political Science – Minor Required online, including what additional materials you need and where you should send them.
+Please read the requirements for the political science online degree program, including what additional materials you need and where you should send them.
 The requirements include:

 Admission Requirements: